moond0wner/moond0wner/README.md

  :man_technologist: About Me :
 </div>

-- I'm a Backend developer from Russia.
+- :seedling:I'm a Backend developer from Russia.

 - :telescope: I'm developing telegram bots and I'm learning how to develop an API.

-- :seedling: Exploring Technical Content Writing.

 - :zap: In my free time, I solve problems on CodeWars and Stepik.